Income

 Low household income

-This indicator presents the 20th percentile equivalised gross weekly household income for greater Christchurch and New Zealand, from 2008 to 2018.
+This indicator presents the 20th percentile equivalised disposable weekly household income for greater Christchurch and New Zealand, from 2019 to 2021.

 Data Sources